Aspirin, Citric Acid, and Sodium Bicarbonate

 What do I need to tell my doctor BEFORE I take Aspirin, Citric Acid, and Sodium Bicarbonate?

-- If you have an allergy to aspirin, citric acid, and sodium bicarbonate or any part of aspirin, citric acid, and sodium bicarbonate.
+- If you are allergic to aspirin, citric acid, and sodium bicarbonate; any part of aspirin, citric acid, and sodium bicarbonate; or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

 - If you are taking other drugs for any of these health problems: Arthritis, diabetes, or gout.